-Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 52-81%, plasticity index ranging from 39-68% and linear shrinkage ranging from 13.5-22.5%.
+Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 52-81%, plasticity index ranging from 39-68% and linear shrinkage ranging from 13.5-22%.

-Site Classification: Class H1 (highly reactive/filled) based on the current profile / state on limited subsurface information and determined in general accordance with the requirements of AS2870-2011 (Ref 2).
-The classification must be reassessed should the soil profile change either by adding fill or removing soil from the block and/or if the presence of service trenches or retaining walls are within the zone of influence of the block.
-Reference should be made to the comments provided below.
+Site Classification: Site classification in accordance with AS2870 - 2011 (Ref 1) provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
+Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the natural soil profile would be equivalent to low range Class H1 (highly reactive) conditions.
+The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
+Reference must be made to the comments provided below.

-Footing Systems: Reference must be made to AS2870-2011 (Ref 2) which indicates footing systems that are appropriate for each site classification.
+Footing Systems: Reference must be made to AS2870-2011 (Ref 1) which indicates footing systems that are appropriate for each site classification.
 All footings must found within a uniform bearing stratum of suitable strength/material, below the zone of influence of any service trenches, backfill zones, retaining walls or underground structures.
 Masonry walls should be articulated in accordance with current best practice.
 Dwelling design must ensure uniform moisture conditions are maintained in the vicinity of footings.
 Footing systems must be confirmed by a structural engineer taking into consideration any onsite or offsite constraints.

-Maintenance Guidelines: CSIRO Sheet BTF 18 'Foundation Maintenance & Footing Performance' (attached).
-Refer to comments about gardens, landscaping and trees on the performance of foundation soils.
+Maintenance Guidelines: Reference should be made to the attached CSIRO Sheet BTF 18 'Foundation Maintenance & Footing Performance' to comments about gardens, landscaping and trees on the performance of foundation soils and in particular in respect to maintaining good surface drainage.
+It notes that minor cracking in most structures is inevitable, and it describes site maintenance practices aimed at minimising foundation movements that can lead to cracking damage.